 Growing Marijuana in Texas

 December 2016 – State Representative Donna Howard filed an amendment to the Texas Constitution that would legalize recreational marijuana.
 The is Texas’s second attempt at legalization.
-Last year a bill to treat cannabis ‘similar to tomatoes’ passed the Texas House Criminal Jurisprudence Committee but failed to travel further.
+A bill to treat cannabis ‘similar to tomatoes’ passed the Texas House Criminal Jurisprudence Committee but failed to travel further.

 Howard’s bill joins a medical marijuana bill proposed by State Senator Jose Menendez.